 Pitch Perfect!
 Aber Town's 3G dream becomes a reality

-Aberystwyth Town FC are delighted to announce, a once in a lifetime, £660K+ UEFA-standard, full-sized, floodlit 3G football pitch will be completed at the Club, in readiness for the 2016-2017 Welsh Premier League season.
+Aberystwyth Town FC were delighted to install a £660K+ UEFA-standard, full-sized, floodlit 3G football pitch at the Club ahead of the 2016-2017 Welsh Premier League season.

-Mr Rowe commented further, 'ATFC is keen that the 3G surface benefits the wider community and aims to roll out facility and programme opportunities to as many participants as possible.
+'ATFC is keen that the 3G surface benefits the wider community and aims to roll out facility and programme opportunities to as many participants as possible.
 We want to encourage local clubs, schools, events, College and University groups to take advantage of the all-weather surface.
 All too often training and games in the locality are cancelled due to water-logged pitches or the lack of access to a quality surface.
 The 3G pitch will enable many more participants to enjoy playing on a quality surface, which will also encourage increased technical development across all age groups.
 It is also worth emphasising that it is not only football that can be played on the pitch.
 So long as participants have the correct footwear, a number of sports can train on the pitch if not play competitive games.
-To ascertain suitability of your activity, contact me at the email address provided below.